epocolis/stream-data-analysis-realtime/final-report/FinalReport.md

 In the field of public health and safety it is critical for health authorities to be able to quickly detected outbreaks of illnesses or diseases.
 In addition to traditional methods, social media nows provides an additional channel to detect the outbreak of diseases or illnesses.

-Approximately 500 million tweets are sent everyday, according to twitter usage statistics (Twitter usage stats).
+Approximately 500 million tweets are sent everyday, according to twitter usage statistics.
 People share their thoughts and experience about everything in their tweets.
 These thoughts also involves information about their health.
 It is this willingness to share information of this nature publicly that makes twitter data a valuable source of real time data for the detection and monitoring of illness.

-This project involves the development a big data product that will attempt to detect the outbreak/occurrence of illness.
+This project involves the development of a big data product that will attempt to detect symptoms of illness in tweets.
 The tool will monitor the tweets being sent by residents of Toronto, classify and visualize the symptoms of illness related tweets.
 The project will utilize state of the art big data tools and proven text analytics algorithms.
-First provide the context of the problem and then state the problem (your main research question).
-Second, write briefly that what are you proposing to solve this problem (don’t write details of the solution here).
-The research problem and question should be clearly specified here

 ## Dataset

-This project will utilize the tweets produced by users of twitter that originates/originated in the city of Toronto.
-Tweets are currently being collected.
-At the time of writing this article around 1.2G of tweets have been collected and stored.
+This project utilized the tweets produced by users of twitter that originated in the city of Toronto.
+Approximately 2.8 million Tweets are were collected.

-The code use to collect the tweets data is available here: [TwitterCollector.py](https://github.com/LeotisBuchanan/stream-data-analysis-realtime/blob/master/code/PythonTwitterCollector/twitterCollector.py)
+The code used to collect the tweets data is available here: [TwitterCollector.py](https://github.com/LeotisBuchanan/stream-data-analysis-realtime/blob/master/code/PythonTwitterCollector/twitterCollector.py)

 The twitter data is provided in json format.
 The schema/structure of this data is shown below.